The Montessori Parenting Style

 What it isn’t

-Dr. Montessori didn’t create Montessori parenting; it isn’t a prescribed parenting style.
+Dr. Maria Montessori didn’t create Montessori parenting; it isn’t a prescribed parenting style.

 Owing to the education system’s success, parents of Montessori school-going children are encouraged to practice Montessori-derived parenting principles at home.